GoVeg/GuidanceChatBot/README.md

 Snapchat: o3epo
 Discord: Dinkles#3425

-Guidance.java currently runs on this discord server (and a few others): https://discord.gg/UcnKbXgk3D with the name Guidance#6620, and it can be invited to other servers as well.
+Guidance.java currently runs on this discord server (and a few others): https://discord.gg/UcnKbXgk3D as Guidance#6620, and it can be invited to other servers as well.

 To run this java bot as a discord bot, maven must be installed.
 Follow the steps in https://maven.apache.org/guides/getting-started/maven-in-five-minutes.html to create a valid directory structure, replacing the auto generated .java files with yours.
-Then in the code, replace everything up to the wordar(String) method with the contents of GuidanceDiscordBotify.txt and replace the pom.xml with the one I provided.
+Then in the code, replace everything up to the wordar(String) method with the contents of GuidanceDiscordBotify.txt and replace the pom.xml with the one provided here.
 In that same directory as the pom.xml, first run

 mvn package

 then

-java -cp target/my-app-1.0-SNAPSHOT.jar com.robecs.app.Guidance
+java -cp target/my-app-1.0-SNAPSHOT.jar com.mycompany.app.Guidance

-Replace "com.robecs.app.Guidance" with your correct directory path as well as in the pom.xml, and enable gateway intent for the discord bot.
+Replace "com.mycompany.app.Guidance" with your desired directory path as well as in the pom.xml, and enable gateway intent for the discord bot.